alexandrosstergiou/SoftPool/README.md

 ## ImageNet models

-All the ImageNet weights are avaliable here: [link deducted for blind review]
+All the ImageNet weights are available here: [link deducted for blind review - currently hosted on Google Drive]
 ## Citation

 [To be updated]